The Definition of Cyber Security Risk Management

 Cyber risk management is the process of identifying, analysing, and responding to potential threats and vulnerabilities related to cyber security.

-It includes the development of strategies and procedures for mitigating risks, ensuring the security of data, networks, and systems, and responding to cyber incidents.
+It includes developing strategies and procedures for mitigating risks, ensuring the security of data, networks, and systems, and responding to cyber incidents.

 Cyber risk management involves various activities, such as assessing the potential impact of cyber threats, implementing appropriate security controls, monitoring and responding to cyber threats, and regularly testing and reviewing information security measures.